 after the build.

-Welcome to contribute to Gluten project!
-See CONTRIBUTING.md about how to make contributions.
+Welcome to contribute to the Gluten project!
+See CONTRIBUTING.md for guidelines on how to make contributions.

-Gluten successfully became Apache incubator project in March 2024.
-Here are several ways to contact us:
+Gluten successfully became an Apache Incubator project in March 2024.
+Here are several ways to connect with the community.

-Welcome to report any issue or create any discussion related to Gluten in GitHub.
-Please do a search from GitHub issue list before creating a new one to avoid repetition.
+Welcome to report issues or start discussions in GitHub.
+Please search the GitHub issue list before creating a new one to avoid duplication.

 The ASF Slack login entry: https://the-asf.slack.com/.

-For PRC developers/users, please contact weitingchen at apache.org or zhangzc at apache.org for getting invited to the WeChat group.
+Please contact weitingchen at apache.org or zhangzc at apache.org to request an invitation to the WeChat group.
+It is for Chinese-language communication.

 The Qualification Tool is a utility to analyze Spark event log files and assess the compatibility and performance of SQL workloads with Gluten.
 This tool helps users understand how their workloads can benefit from Gluten.